 3) Reduce the amount of food you are feeding your tank

-Let’s face it, you’re in this hobby for a reason–you like to watch the fish, corals and other invertebrates in your tank.
+Let’s face it, you’re in this hobby for a reason--you like to watch the fish, corals, and other invertebrates in your tank.
 What’s an interesting behavior to watch?
 How about watching them eat?
 Because we love to watch the animals in our tanks eat, we also love to feed them and we probably feed them too much.
 If you’re battling red slime algae, cut back the amount of food you’re adding to the tank.
 Any leftover food is just fueling the growth of problem algae.

-4) Add a chemical media or media reactor
+4) Add a chemical media or media reactor to combat cyanobacteria

-If phosphates, silicates and nitrates remain a problem, you can add a chemical media like GFO or biopellets to help.
+If phosphates, silicates, and nitrates remain a problem, you can add a chemical media like GFO or biopellets to help.

 5) Keep the water flow high

 Red slime algae lights to get a foothold on your tank starting in the areas of low flow.
-One way to help prevent it from getting started and to keep pressure on it once it has started to grow in your tank is to keep the water flow up.
+One way to help prevent it from getting started and to keep the pressure on it once it has started to grow in your tank is to keep the water flow up.
 Move powerheads in your tank to eliminate dead spots.
 Add a powerhead or two to increases the water flow.
 Keep the water moving, to keep red slime algae in line.

 6) Change old light bulbs (if you have them)

 The first thing to look for, from a lighting perspective, is whether you have fresh bulbs.
-One thing I’ve seen happen a lot is that while your tank has only been up and running for about 3 months, the lights you have on your tank were given to you from a friend or neighbor and are of unknown origin and age.
+One thing I’ve seen happen a lot is that while your tank has only been up and running for about 3 months, the lights you have on your tank were given to you by a friend or neighbor and are of unknown origin and age.